 Istanbul

-“If the earth were a single state, Istanbul would be its capital,” said Napolean Bonaparte.
-Straddling Europe and Asia, this pulsating metropolis has been capturing the imaginations of visitors for centuries.
-Highlights include Emperor Justinian’s great church, the Hagia Sophia, the greatest church in Christendom until the Ottoman conquest of Constantinople in 1453; the minareted Blue Mosque, built to rival the Hagia Sophia in the 17th century; Topkapi Palace, home to the Ottoman Sultans for around 400 years; the extraordinary underground Basilica Cistern; and the ultimate bargain-seeker’s paradise, the Grand Bazaar, one of the oldest covered markets in the world.
-The city also boasts a thriving cafe culture and a great restaurant scene.
+Any visit to Istanbul should take in Emperor Justinian’s great church, the Hagia Sophia, the greatest church in Christendom until the Ottoman conquest of Constantinople in 1453.
+Other highlights include the minareted Blue Mosque, built to rival the Hagia Sophia in the 17th century; Topkapi Palace, home to the Ottoman Sultans for around 400 years; the extraordinary underground Basilica Cistern; the 300-foot-tall Galata Tower, built in the 14th century; and the ultimate bargain-seeker’s paradise, the Grand Bazaar, one of the oldest covered markets in the world.

 -